 (1) Type of Information Collection: New Collection.

-(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Office of Community Oriented Policing.
+(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form Number: None.
+U.S. Department of Justice Office of Community Oriented Policing Services (COPS).

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: There will be an estimated 200 responses.
-The estimated amount of time required for the average respondent to respond is 9 hours.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: There will be an estimated 100 responses from grantees.
+The estimated amount of time required for the average respondent to respond is: 3.0 hours.

-(6) An estimate of the total public burden (in hours) associated with the collection: There are approximately 1,800 hours annual burden hours associated with this information collection.
+(6) An estimate of the total public burden (in hours) associated with the collection: 325 hours.

 If additional information is required contact: Brenda Dyer, Deputy Clearance Officer, Information Management and Security Staff, Justice Management Division, United States Department of Justice, 601 D Street NW., Patrick Henry Building, Suite 1600, NW., Washington, DC 20530.Start Signature